 The DisneylandForward project encompasses the entire Disneyland Resort, including the parks, Downtown Disney, hotels, current Toy Story Lot, and a significant parcel of land behind the hotels on Harbor Blvd (as seen in this map shared by Disney).

 Ultimately, Disney would like to build new theme park experiences around the hotels on the west side of the resort.
-They’ve also discussed building an addtional entertainment zone on the current Toy Story parking lot.
+They’ve also discussed building an additional entertainment and hotel zone in the current Toy Story parking lot.
 All of that would require new parking, which is in the plan as well.

 DisneylandForward Environmental Impact Report

-A 17,000 page Environmental Impact Report was released on Sept.
-14, 2023.
-The report reveals assumptions on sound, aesthetics, energy and water usage, and much more.
-However, it does not include any firm plans on exactly what Disneyland is planning to build.
-However, the report does estimate sound levels in the new theme park zone.
+A 17,000 page Environmental Impact Report released on Sept.
+14, 2023, reveals assumptions on sound, aesthetics, energy and water usage, and much more.
+While it does not include any firm plans for exactly what Disneyland is planning to build, the report does estimate sound levels in the new theme park zone.

 Current park noise:

-But what we REALLY got out of this report was the specific show-building placements around existing Disneyland hotels.
-That’s about 18 to 20 attractions.
-Not quite what you’d consider a full-day park experience.
+But what we REALLY got out of this report was the specific show-building placements around existing Disneyland hotels (about 18 to 20 attractions).

-One thing we learned from the new report is that Disney is committed to building any structures that can be seen outside of the resort in 360°.
+We also learned from the report that Disney is committed to building any structures that can be seen outside of the resort in 360°.
 The Matterhorn, for example, is built in 360°, but Cars Land and Galaxy’s Edge were only completed on the sides guests can see inside the park.
 That’s a substantial commitment.

 If you’d like to dive into the plan yourself, here’s a link: DisneylandForward environmental impact report